 These functions are used to send and receive early data where TLSv1.3 has been negotiated.
 Early data can be sent by the client immediately after its initial ClientHello without having to wait for the server to complete the handshake.
 Early data can only be sent if a session has previously been established with the server, and the server is known to support it.
 Additionally these functions can be used to send data from the server to the client when the client has not yet completed the authentication stage of the handshake.

 Early data has weaker security properties than other data sent over an SSL/TLS connection.
-In particular the data does not have forward secrecy and there are no guarantees that the same early data was not replayed across multiple connections.
-For this reason extreme care should be exercised when using early data.
+In particular the data does not have forward secrecy.
+There are also additional considerations around replay attacks (see "REPLAY PROTECTION" below).
+For these reasons extreme care should be exercised when using early data.
 For specific details, consult the TLS 1.3 specification.